-This is a promising development, and maintaining greater consistency in this area could help DFW managers and supervisors identify and address unprofessional behavior as it occurs.
+This is a promising development, and maintaining greater consistency in this area could help DFW managers and supervisors identify and Exhibit 18 - The percentage of DFW employee evaluations completed annually fluctuated over the years 2014-2020 address unprofessional behavior as it occurs.
 In turn, this could help strengthen accountability by ensuring complaints of unprofessional behavior are routinely documented, discussed and considered as part of employee performance reviews.